 2. Remove the Old Chain From Your Chainsaw

 Firstly make sure that the chain is free before loosening the nuts on the cover.
-After that find the proper wrench or screwdriver to remove the nuts so you can take off the side cover.
+Find the proper wrench or screwdriver to remove the nuts so you can take off the side cover.
 If you do not have the proper wrench – depending on the kind of the nut on the cover part – a universal one that twists any type of nuts will do the work just fine.

 After you have removed the side cover, you will see the bar and a round shaped gear, which is called the clutch drum.
 Beneath the clutch is the sprocket: an engine mechanism where the chain is fixed that sets the circular movement of the chain.
 Next, hold the bar away from the chain tensioner, thus releasing the tension of the chain and simply rise the chain up by removing it from the bar of the chainsaw.